How do you Value a Pre-Revenue Company?

 +2: positive for starting up and carrying out a successful business, +$500,000

-If you’re concerned about the risk that your tech startup may be facing, the Risk Factor Summation Method can help to easily open your eyes to the value of your pre-revenue tech startup.
+If you’re concerned about the risk that your tech startup may face, the Risk Factor Summation Method can help easily open your eyes to the value of your pre-revenue tech startup.

 Common Mistakes When Valuing a Startup Company